 The 230 kV transmission line will terminate at an interconnect station located on the north side of Haldimand Rd 20, just east of the transmission corridor east of Hagersville.
 The transmission line overhead conductors will terminate on a termination gantry (structure) contained within the station area.
 The station will be enclosed by a chain link fence measuring 40 m wide x 40 m long x 2.4 m high.
 The station will contain two termination gantries complete with 230 kV lightning arrestors.
-One will be used for the termination of the 230 kV transmission line and the other will be used to facilitate Hydro One's connection of the power collection circuit to the existing transmission circuit.
+One will be used for the termination of the 230 kV transmission line and the other will be used to facilitate Hydro One's connection of the power collection circuit to the existing transmission circuit originating at the Nanticoke Power Generating Station.
 Each gantry will be anchored to a concrete foundation that is founded to a depth of ground below the frost line.
-The station will consist of a prepared area of 40 m by 40 m.
+The station will consist of a prepared area of 40 m by 40 m in size.
 It will be built on a prepared base of engineered fill and crushed stone to a depth of approximately 600 mm.
 A grounding grid will be built within the crushed stone and extend to 1 m beyond the 2.4 m high perimeter chain link fence.

 In addition, a 230 kV isolation switch and 230 kV-1200 amp circuit breaker will be installed on a concrete foundations between the two termination gantry structures.
-The foundation will extend below the frost line.
+The foundation will extend below grade to below the frost line.
 A small EHouse will be installed within the fenced enclosure for the station.
-The EHouse will be founded on concrete foundations that are constructed below the frost line.
+The EHouse will be founded on concrete foundations that are constructed below grade to below frost depth.
 Cable vaults will be installed beneath the EHouse to facilitate control cable entry.